-If the bullying is on St Clare's intranet, tell your Personal Tutor, Warden or a teacher, just as you would if the bullying was face-to-face.
+If the bullying is on St. Clare's intranet, tell your Personal Tutor, boarding staff/House Parent or a teacher, just as you would if the bullying was face-to-face.

 Chat Room & Instant Messaging

 Never give out your name, address, phone number, school name or password online.
 It's a good idea to use a nickname.
 Do not give out photos of yourself either.